open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 $ opentelemetry-instrument --traces_exporter console flask run
 ```

-When you access the server, you'll get a result in a trace printed to the
+When you send a request to the server, you'll get a result in a trace printed to
-console, such as the following:
+the console, such as the following:

 ```console
 {